 Most standard esthetician programs teach more technical topics such as hair cycles and the anatomy and physiology of the various skin types.
 These programs are usually designed to prepare you to pass your state board exams, and that’s it.

 "You don’t get real experience until you are working in the field.
-I was taught how to wax by following a specific pattern, I learned that customer service is an essential part of our job and how to professionally speak to and handle clients, I learned about sales, product ingredients, how to educate clients on their skin, how to sanitize/clean your area while maximizing your time.”
+I was taught how to wax by following a specific pattern, I learned that customer service is an essential part of our job and how to professionally speak to and handle clients.
+I also learned about sales, product ingredients, how to educate clients on their skin, and how to sanitize/clean your area while maximizing your time.”

-If you’re in the position now where you are considering branching out on your own after working for a chain or for someone else - here are some things you need to consider before taking the plunge to start your own esthetician business.
+If you’re in a position now where you are considering branching out on your own after working for a chain or for someone else - here are some things you need to consider before taking the plunge to start your own esthetician business.

 There’s one central question that crosses everyone’s mind after graduating which is, “Do you really need to work at a waxing chain before starting your own waxing business?”
 The answer is really dependent on a few things!